tig-paul/CSOC-2024/Week4/Writeups.md

 ### Writeup:

 The hexadecimal values of 'a', 'b', 'c' and 'd' are `0x61`, `0x62`, `0x63` and `0x64` respectively and protostar is in little endian.
-So, `0x61626364` in little endian would be `dcba`.
-I compiled and executed the given code with several arguments and when I tried with first 64 random characters and next 4 characters as **dcba** but it didn't work.
-Next I added 4 more random characters and this time got `you have correctly got the variable to the right value`.
+So, `0x61626364` in little endian would be `'dcba'`.
+I compiled and executed the given code with several arguments.
+Firstly, I tried with first 64 characters randomly and next 4 characters as **'dcba'** but it didn't work.
+Next I added 4 more random characters at the beginning and this time got `you have correctly got the variable to the right value`.

 Exploit: